 Who ere the first down bloom¨¨d on the chin

 Had sow'd these fruits and got the harvest in.

 Sorry, no poems have been posted.

-Analysis and Comments on A Part of an Ode
+Comments, Analysis, and Meaning on A Part of an Ode

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem A Part of an Ode here.